mochoabuilds/-cognition-/README.md

 	* Sickness/Injury
 	* Etc.

-* STEP 1 RawData - What is ethnography?
-It's a sociological method of firsthand participant observation in once unfamiliar social circles to pull a sense of what's relevant in that world.
-Field notes include: personal interviews, sensory impressions, neighborhood idiosyncrasies, blind spots, unstated goals, preferred work styles, etc. I embarked on 10 months of ethnography in two Chicago neighborhood shops for data collection.
-* STEP 2 TidyDataSet - Build a working auto-encoder to convert the qualitatively rich data into a usable coherent format so it has nicer properties for the computer vision models.
-* STEP 3 Description - Describe each variable and values in the tidy data set
-* STEP 4 ReproducibilityRecipe - Set up calculations in a way that is easy for reproducibility

 # CALCULATIONS

 * Through a combination of data collection and prep, existing computer vision research, off-the-shelf hardware  and human fine-tuning I develop computer vision applications for neighborhood shops.
-This section provides the technical contributions for models that take advantage of pre-training on converted ethnographic data and transfer this high performance classification to learning action classes across different data sets (i.e. classifying actions across different neighborhood shop video streams).
+This section provides the technical contributions for models that take advantage of pre-training on converted ethnographic data and transfer this understanding of action classes to learning across different data sets (i.e. different neighborhood shop video streams).

 # PEOPLE/FOOTFALL COUNTER (PROOF-OF-CONCEPT)

-* Outline the area around multiple moving humans with a rectangle
+* Outline the area around multiple moving humans with a rectangle and count the number of humans inside a building at one time.

 01 Installing Required Packages and Libraries
 * Python